 1. Alfred Hitchcock withheld the ending of the movie from the cast

-He also purchased as many copies of the book as he could to try and hide the ending from his audience.
+Additionally, he purchased as many copies of the Robert Bloch novel as he could to try and hide the ending from his audience.

 2. There are several rumors about the infamous shower scene

-There was a false story that Hitchcock used ice cold water to get a realistic scream from Janet Leigh during the scene.
-This wasn’t true however, she was just able to scream really well.
+There was a false story that Hitchcock used ice cold water to get a realistic scream from Janet Leigh during her shower murder scene.
+But this wasn’t true — she was just able to scream really well.
 Unlike the rest of the cast, Hitchcock did not hide the fact from her that Marion Crane dies in the film and told her the ending for her character.

 3. Fruit was used filming the famous ‘shower scene’

 In order to replicate the sound of a knife entering human flesh, they plunged a knife into a melon.
-You’ll never eat a melon the same way again!
+You’ll never look at a melon the same way again!

 4. The actor who played Norman Bates had a similar childhood to the character

 In the film, Norman tells Marion Crane, “She had to raise me all by herself after my father died.
 I was only five and it must have been quite a strain for her.”
 In real life, the actor who played Norman, Anthony Perkins, lost his father when he was five years old and his mother had to raise him by herself.

 5. There are multiple hidden hints to birds in the movie